Week 10: Hopeful Submission: When Healing Doesn't Come

 I want you to know that your healing can come today.
 He waits for you to reach out to Him.

 “This very day—every day—He reaches out to you, desiring to heal you, to lift you up, and to replace the emptiness in your heart with an abiding joy.
 He desires to sweep away any darkness that clouds your life and fill it with the sacred and brilliant light of His unending glory.”
 Dieter F. Uchtdorf, “Believe, Love, Do.”
 Oct., 2018

 After the man with palsy was healed spiritually, Christ healed him physically.
 Real, physical miracles like that do happen today.
 Don’t stop believing in them.
 When Jesus asked the man, “wilt thou be made whole,” he was asking us too.
 Miracles do happen everyday!
-I have witnessed my own physical healing and have seen others experience healing as well.
+I have witnessed my own physical healings and have seen others experience healing as well.